 What Does A Jury Consider When Awarding Damages/Compensation for Personal Injury?

 The job of personal injury counsel is to show how the law applies, favorably, to the factual circumstances of his or her client.
-Maryland law provides that jurors are instructed to consider several factors in fashioning an appropriate award:
+As attorney Eric T. Kirk will tell you, Maryland law provides that jurors are instructed to consider several factors in fashioning an appropriate award:

 - the nature and extent of plaintiff’s injuries, and the length of the process of recuperation

 - the effect those injures have on the mental and physical condition of the plaintiff

 - physical and mental pain and anguish, past, present, and future

 - medical expenses past, present, and future

 - loss of earning-or earrings potential- past, present, and future.

 The bottom line, and the job of a personal injury attorney is to present a compelling case that the Plaintiff suffered lasting harm as the result of the accident, if the client, in fact, sustained that lasting type of injury.